aaronlab/aaronLab/README.md

 - 👨‍💻 Junior iOS Engineer at B.Factory in Seoul, South Korea.
 - 🔭 Also working on [D&D](https://dnd.ac/) as a Mentor & personal projects with my team members.
-- 🌱 Currently learning how to develop mobile apps for both iOS and Android.
+- 🌱 Currently learning how to use Combine Framework with MVVM pattern.
 - 🙋‍♂️ Prefer to develop in native environments rather than in cross-platform environments.
 - 👌 Can develop in Swift / Kotlin / JS(Node) / Python / HTML + CSS / React
 - 👯 Looking to collaborate on making Web Services & Mobile Apps.